KennyBrijs/Baloo-Boilerplate/readme.md

 3. #### Responsive 320andup

-	Style changes for print (_print.scss) and displays with high pixel density (_2x.scss) (e.g. retina displays on iPhone) go here.
+	Style changes for print (_print.scss) and displays with high pixel density (e.g. retina displays on iPhone) (_2x.scss) go here.

-	Along with style and layout changes for higher resolution resolutions (_480.scss to _1382.scss) (responsive webdesign, maybe you've heard about it ;)
+	Along with style and layout changes for higher resolution resolutions (_480.scss to _1382.scss) (responsive webdesign, maybe you've heard of it ;)

 	1. _print.scss
 	2. _480.scss